lk-geimfari/mimesis/README.rst

 Usage
 -----

-This readme file contains information for Mimesis 5.0.0 which is not released yet, so If you're looking for actual docs for 4.1.3 then see: https://mimesis.name/

 This library is really easy to use and everything you need is just import an object which represents a type of data you need (we call such object a *Provider*).